mroy31/gonetem/docs/source/topology.rst

 - mroy31/gonetem-server identified by the type *docker.server*, which emulates a server node (with http, tftp and dhcp server for now)
 - mroy31/gonetem-frr identified by the type *docker.router*, which emulates router based on the software `FRR <https://frrouting.org/>`_

 All these images are available on docker hub.
+It is also possible to use a custom image thanks to the options ``image`` (see below).

 Options
 """""""